rhusiev-student/s5_om_agrosem/README.md

-first add the csv to `data/agrosem.csv`
+first add the csv to `data/agrosem.csv` and install dependencies (`pip install -r requirements.txt`, possibly in venv)

 then run `preprocess.py`